THE WEB'S MOST COMPLETE

 series and offers standard lenses that features an improved 6-element, 6-group design providing complete aberration compensation.
-These lenses are only marked "W", instead of "NW", which leads to a lot of confusion.
+These lenses are marked "W" instead of "NW" which leads to a lot of confusion.

 The L (Long ) series offers a modified Tessar-type lens that features excellent performance with a minimum reduction in angle of coverage.
 By reducing the angle of coverage, the number of elements can be reduced -- as well as as well as the price tag.

-The T series (TELEPHOTO) offers true telephoto lenses that require much less bellow draw than a normal lens.
+The T (Telephoto) series offers true telephoto lenses that allow much less bellow draw than normally needed.
 These are large, heavy lenses, but perfect for field cameras or other situations where bellows draw is limited.